karls/gocardless-clj/README.md

 ## Status

 The library implements most of the functionality for merchants, as described in the GoCardless API docs.
-That means that parter integrations are not supported.
+Partner integrations are currently not supported.

-Although the API is pretty clean and should be fairly easy to use, some nice things are currently not in place or are rough around the edges.
+Although the API is pretty clean and should be fairly easy to use, some nice things are not yet in place or are rough around the edges.
 This also means that the API is in a bit of a flux and may change at any time.

 * Automatic pagination of results is not supported, which means that you'll have